liaoherui/VirStrain/README.md

 optional arguments:
      -d, --database_dir            The output directory of constructed database.
 (Default: ./VirStrain_DB) -c, --dash_cutoff             The cutoff of dash in each column of MSA.
-(Default: 0)
+(Default: 0) -s, --sites_cutoff            The cutoff of sites number for manual-covering function. (eg. 1 means all useful sites will be use and 0.8 means 80% useful sites will be used)

 ```